aedoardo1990/2nd_Project/README.md

 <img src="./assets/images/readme-images/super-max.png" width="100" height="50">

-#### Formula1 pilots and teams
+#### Formula 1 pilots and teams

-For the user that don't know much about Formula1, they can get all the in-depth information about F1 drivers and its teams by clicking on "Formula1".
-They will be redirected to the official page of Formula1.
+For the user that don't know much about Formula 1, they can get all the in-depth information about F1 drivers and its teams by clicking on "Formula 1".
+They will be redirected to the official page of Formula 1.

 <img src="./assets/images/readme-images/link-formula1-site.png" width="200" height="50">

 ### The Official F1 Anthem

 This audio toggle allows to listen to a part of the official anthem of Formula 1 before playing.
-This is a function to recreate the feeling of Formula1 racing for F1 fans.
+This is a function to recreate the feeling of Formula 1 racing for F1 fans.
 If you want to listen to the full anthem, please click <a href="https://www.youtube.com/watch?v=8AYy-BcjRXg" target="_blank" rel="noopener" aria-label="Check the Youtube video of the Official F1 Anthem (opens in a new tab)">here</a>.

 1- Play button